Horse Dance Equine Therapy

-Horse Dance Equine Therapy (HDET) is an outdoor equine recreation program with facilities located in Embudo, NM near the Rio Grande river.
+Horse Dance Equine Therapy (HDET) is an outdoor equine recreation program with facilities located in Taos, NM.

-HDEThas been serving the public since 2015 for free once a week as well as offering private lessons on how to deal and heal trauma and anxiety with natural horsemanship therapy and horseback riding.
+HDET has been serving the public since 2013 with a free once a week offering of equine therapy on how to deal and heal trauma and anxiety with natural horsemanship therapy and horseback riding.

 HDET Outdoor Recreation Public Program Components

 Horse Safety HDET Trainers cover all the perimeters of equine safety and maintaining confidence on the ground with horses including approaching, handling, leading, tying, bridling, saddling and grooming.
 Breathing and Horse MassageHDET breathing techniques provide calming effects for both horse and rider.
 Dance & Drum GroundingPre-Ride Traditional Indigenous Pueblo “round dance” before working with the horses, allows for grounding and settlement of energies before mounting a horse.
 Our horse dance songs are native to New Mexico.
 Round Pen LessonsHDET Facilitators teach how to stop, walk, and turn a horse with natural horsemanship while inside a round pen.
 Horseback MeditationHDET staff lead riders on horses while providing visualization and breathing techniques for grounding and how to deal with anxiety.Arena RidingOnce riders have learned basic natural horsemanship technique, riders are allowed to ride around in the arena practicing their natural horsemanship techniques with horse walkers supervising their safety.
 Trail Riding HDET facilitators and horse walkers supervise trail rides once riders feel confident and comfortable after experiencing round pen andarena techniques.